Who are the Uyghurs?

 What language do Uyghurs speak?

-The Uyghur people have their own language, known as Uyghur, which belongs to the Karluk branch of the Turkic language family.
+The Uyghur people have their own language, known as Uyghur language, which belongs to the Karluk branch of the Turkic language family.
 Uyghur is an official language of the Xinjiang Uyghur Autonomous Region according to the Chinese constitution.
 It is widely used in social and official spheres, as well as in print, television, and radio.
 Other ethnic minorities in the region, such as Kazak, Uzbek, Tatar, and Tajik, also speak Uyghur and use it as a common language.
 The official Uyghur script in China is a modified Arabic-derived writing system, while Uyghurs in Central Asia use the Uyghur Cyrillic alphabet, and many members of the Uyghur diaspora also use the Uyghur Latin alphabet.

 What is the Uyghur population?